aleho/onlyoffice-ce-docker-license/README.md

 a new, albeit "limited", offer of €90 for home servers.

-In my opinion these deceptive practices are unacceptable for a company advertising itself and their product as open source .
+In my opinion these deceptive practices are unacceptable for a company advertising itself and their product as open source.

 ## Thanks